Web3 wallet

 How to Deposit USDT on the Solana Network

-Here’s a step-by-step guide on how you can deposit USDT on velto to give you an overview of the process of depositing USDT through the Solana network:
+Here’s a step-by-step guide on how you can deposit USDT to a Solana wallet connected through velto to give you an overview of the process of depositing USDT through the Solana network:

-- Select USDT, and copy your wallet address or screenshot the QR code.
+6. Select USDT, and copy your Solana USDT wallet address or screenshot the QR code.

-- Paste your velto wallet address carefully (double-check it).
+9. Paste your Solana USDT velto wallet address carefully (double-check it).

 How to Withdraw USDT on the Solana Network

 Withdrawing USDT is basically the reverse process.
-Here’s how it works on velto:
+Here’s how it works when using a wallet connected through velto:

-- Open your velto wallet.
+1. Open your connected wallet in velto.
 Make sure you have USDT balance.

 Common Mistakes to Avoid When Using USDT on Solana